Melissa Savage Data-verified

 OverviewAI-generated summary

-Melissa Savage's research program investigates evidence-based practices and interventions for individuals with autism spectrum disorder (ASD) and intellectual and developmental disabilities (IDD).
-Her work focuses on improving quality of life and promoting physical activity within these populations.
-Recent publications have examined the effectiveness of supported self-management and technology, such as Fitbit devices, to increase physical activity levels in adults with ASD and IDD.
-She has also explored the experiences of adults with IDD in fitness programs, considering their capabilities, opportunities, and motivation.
+Melissa Savage's research focuses on evidence-based practices and interventions for individuals with autism spectrum disorder (ASD) and intellectual and developmental disabilities (IDD).
+Her work investigates methods to improve physical activity levels, quality of life, and overall well-being in these populations.
+Savage has examined the experiences of adults with IDD in fitness programs, exploring their capabilities, opportunities, and motivational factors.

 Metrics